Elmegaard/DiabloTblConverter/README.md

 # DiabloTblConverter
 A simple app for converting .tbl files to .json and back again.

+Since .tbl files are binary, they do not work very well with version control.
+Every time you push a change to a .tbl file in git, you have to push the entire file and you can't merge the files.

 ## Usage
 To use it, run the tool with the follwoing parameters: